-The Estádio do Sport Lisboa e Benfica will stage the UEFA Champions League final on 23 August.
+The Estádio do Sport Lisboa e Benfica in Lisbon staged the UEFA Champions League final, Bayern beating Paris 1-0.
 Get the lowdown on the 2019/20 decider.

 Article top media content

-When and where does the final take place?
+When and where did the final take place?

-The Estádio do Sport Lisboa e Benfica in Lisbon, Portugal, will stage the 2019/20 UEFA Champions League final on Sunday 23 August 2020.
+The Estádio do Sport Lisboa e Benfica in Lisbon, Portugal, staged the 2019/20 UEFA Champions League final at 21:00 CET on Sunday 23 August 2020.

-What if the final is level after 90 minutes?
+What if the final was level after 90 minutes?

-Then the match will go to extra time: two periods of 15 minutes.
-If it is still level after 120 minutes, the final will be decided on penalties, with teams taking five alternately before sudden death.
+Then the match would have gone to extra time: two periods of 15 minutes.
+If it was still level after 120 minutes, the final would have been decided on penalties, with teams taking five alternately before sudden death.

 Do the UEFA Champions League winners qualify for the UEFA Super Cup?

 Yes.
 The UEFA Super Cup is a one-off fixture between the winners of the UEFA Champions League and the UEFA Europa League.
-The Puskás Aréna in Budapest will host the 2020 UEFA Super Cup on 24 September, and Windsor Park in Belfast, Northern Ireland will stage the 2021 edition.
+The Puskás Aréna in Budapest will hold the 2020 UEFA Super Cup on 24 September, and Windsor Park in Belfast, Northern Ireland, will welcome the 2021 edition.

 Where has the UEFA Champions League been held before?

-Since the competition’s rebrand in 1992/93, the final has been played in 14 countries and in 20 different cities.
-Munich has staged three finals, while Saint-Denis, Athens, Rome, London, Milan and Madrid have all held the final twice; the Estádio do Sport Lisboa e Benfica in Lisbon is set to be next on that list, having already hosted the final in 2013/14.
+Since the competition’s rebrand for season 1992/93, the final has been played in 14 countries and in 20 different cities.
+Munich has staged three finals, while Saint-Denis, Athens, Rome, London, Milan and Madrid have all held the final twice; the Estádio do Sport Lisboa e Benfica in Lisbon is set to be next on that list, having already hosted the 2013/14 showpiece.

 1992/93: Olympiastadion, Munich